-They might even use gel bags or padding materials between knee and over your neck and chest.
+They might even use gel bags or padding materials between the knee and over your neck and chest.

-The couch near the radiotherapy machine moves so that one half of your body can receive radiation.
+The couch near the radiotherapy machine moves so that one-half of your body can receive radiation.

 Then the couch turns so the other part of the body can also get radiation treatment.